This television review ran in The Sunday Herald in July 2000

 If only by persuading “the kid with the sideburns” to record Big Boy Crudup’s “That’s All Right Mama” for commercial release, Sam Phillips changed the angle of the world.

-Moving through this documentary aged seventy-seven, he still crackles with energy: “If Sam were to walk into the room right now,” a comment comes early in the film, “the molecular structure of the air would change…” Phillips looks formidable these days.
+Moving through this documentary aged seventy-seven, he still crackles with energy: “If Sam were to walk into the room right now,” comes a comment early in the film, “the molecular structure of the air would change.”
+Phillips looks formidable these days.
 With his testifying-preacher’s voice, and his face encased in a pointed beard so he resembles Rip Torn turning into a werewolf, he could fit a noisy cameo in a David Lynch movie.
 Indeed, one fascinating aspect of the film is seeing all these young men grown old, eyes still blazing the same fire.

 Unleashing Elvis remains Sun’s Manhattan Project, the blast eclipsing most of the other events that the studio witnessed.
 But while the Memphis Flash is given due consideration, the documentary, written by the great American music critic Peter Guralnick, is equally entranced by the rest of the story (including the moment when Phillips opened the world’s first all-girl radio station: “WHER, 1,000 Beautiful Watts!”).

 Phillips founded the Memphis Recording Service in 1950, while he was still working as a radio engineer for a local station.
 It originated purely as a studio facility for local musicians, creating records Phillips then licensed out to established companies.
 Phillips had Ike Turner as a talent scout, and an early recording was of Turner’s band member, Jackie Brenston, blasting out “Rocket 88.”
 The band had broken valves in their amplifiers while travelling to the session, and it was Phillips’ genius to recognise that the thick, burning, damaged sound of the faulty equipment added everything.
-Most of the people who get to agree about such things agree the resulting single was the world’s first rock’n’roll record.
+Most of the people who get to agree about such things agree that the resulting single was the world’s first rock’n’roll record.

-Turner also brought to Phillips’ attention a dignified, 41-year-old local powerhouse bluesman, who, while a veteran live performer, had never before been recorded.
+Turner also brought to Phillips’ attention a dignified, shy but mischievous 41-year-old local powerhouse bluesman, who, while a veteran live performer, had never before been recorded.
 The man came in and Phillips captured a colossal noise, a sound at once like the groan of the world’s first turning and an eternal electrical storm in space: this was the first record by Chester Arthur Burnett, better known to the universe as Howlin’ Wolf, and as such the keystone of about three quarters of all the interesting music that has since been created.

 Working with black artists in that place at that time, Phillips was victim to the endemic racism surrounding him, and this pressure, along with that of combining his radio work with his work in the studio, led to a nervous breakdown in mid-1951.
 After undergoing a course of electroshock therapy, he gave up the day job and went full time with the studio.
 Sun was born.